Orthodontics During Pregnancy

 Is it Okay to Take an X-Ray During Pregnancy?

-The risk to the baby of having an X-Ray in the mouth during pregnancy is considered to be very low.
+The risk to the baby of having an X-ray in the mouth during pregnancy is considered to be very low.
 Dentists believe the risk that does exist is much smaller than the risk of not having proper dental treatment for your teeth and gums.

-X-Rays can still be performed but wait until after your first and before your last trimesters.
+X-rays can still be performed but wait until after your first and before your last trimesters.
 Your orthodontist will provide you with a lead apron to wear when getting your x-ray to protect the abdomen area from any radiation as an added precaution.

 An Article by the International Atomic Energy Agency states that the risk to the fetus from a few parts of radiation exposure arising from any dental radiographic procedures is extremely small.